 A biographical sketch or biosketch is a document highlighting the qualifications of key personnel for a specific role in a proposed grant project.
 Both the NIH and the NSF require a biosketch for senior or key personnel applying for and renewing grants with each agency.

-As of June 1, 2020, NSF has indicated that only PDFs for biographical sketches that are generated through the use of an NSF-approved format will be accepted.
+As of June 1, 2020, NSF began requiring that only PDFs for biographical sketches that are generated through the use of an NSF-approved format would be accepted.
 You can generate these PDFs via the SciENcv tool or the NSF Fillable PDF.
-Proposers can download the respective fillable PDF form from the NSF biographical sketch and current and pending support websites and then submit the completed forms as part of their proposals via FastLane, Research.gov or Grants.gov.
+Proposers can download the respective fillable PDF form from the NSF biographical sketch and current and pending support websites and then submit the completed forms as part of their proposals via Research.gov or Grants.gov.